jimmythakkar-dev/AuctionEdgeChallenge/README.md

 # README

-Please follow the instructions for setting up and running the application:
+Please follow the instructions for setting up and running the application on ubuntu environment:

 * Please install Ruby 2.3+